-Trail Maintenance for Volunteers Workshop Sunday, October 25, 1:00 pm - 4:00 pm Maud Jones Memorial Forest
+NEWS FROM THE CONSERVATION COMMISSION Trail Maintenance for Volunteers Workshop Sunday, October 25, 1:00 pm - 4:00 pm - Maud Jones Memorial Forest CLICK HERE for the Lee Trails Guidelines Adopted 9-21-2020

 The public trails in Lee's conserved lands have gotten unprecedented use this year.
 While it is gratifying to have so many folks out enjoying these beautiful public spacing, the surge in usage has presented both maintenance and improvement challenges.
 To help address these issues, the Lee Conservation Commission and the UNH Extension's nature volunteer program, Nature Groupie, will be co-hosting a trail building workshop at Maud Jones Memorial Forest on October 25.
-Participants will learn techniques help keep the public trail system in Lee's conserved lands in good repair and learn the ABC's of trail maintenance.
-This event will be held rain or shine.
+Participants will learn techniques on help to keep the public trail system in Lee's conserved lands in good repair and learn the ABC's of trail maintenance.
+Rain or shine.
 Masks will be required.
 The participation fee will be waived to for Lee residents (see below).

-To learn more, and to register, go to Nature Groupie's event site:
+To learn more and register, go to: https://naturegroupie.org/experiences/training-trail-maintenance-volunteers-0

-https://naturegroupie.org/experiences/training-trail-maintenance-volunteers-0